 7-MINUTE READ · By Tina Arnoldi

-To the dismay of many PPC managers, Google announced that they will remove the average position metric from Google ads starting September 30th, 2019.
+To the dismay of many PPC marketers, Google announced that they will remove the average position metric from Google ads starting September 30th, 2019.
 This announcement wasn’t a complete surprise since they told us back in February that this metric at some point would no longer be available.
 Let’s take a look at what it means and why it may not even matter.

 Remember when we had ads on the right side of the SERPs (Search Engine Results Page)?
 Back then, when an ad was in position one, it could mean the ad was at the top of the page like the Top NYC Cosmetic Dentists ad seen below.
 It could also mean that it was the first one on the right side of the page if no ads did not make it to the top in the auction.
 In that scenario, the below ad for Best Dentist New York City would be position one.
 (In this example, it is position four because there are three above it).